-The REVOLT 15m is a single surface wing offers the fastest set up and breakdown.
+The REVOLT 15m is a single surface wing which flies slow enough not to need wind protection and offers the fastest set up and breakdown.
 This wing also has the shortest takeoff and steepest climb angle utilizing the lower HP options on the REVOLT.